hastinbe/i3-volume/README.md

 #### Arch Linux
 Arch Linux users may find PKGBUILD in [aur].

-#### ALSA mixer and PulseAudio
-Volume control can be done through either [alsa-utils], [pulseaudio-utils], or both.
-Use one of the example configuration to get started.

-#### Notifications
-Notifications are provided by [libnotify].
-Any [libnotify] compatible notification daemon can be used for notifications.
-The most common are [notify-osd] and [dunst].

-If you are using [dunst], you may optionally choose to use `dunstify` instead of `notify-send` by adding the `-y` option.

-Expiration time of notifications can be changed using the `-e <time_in_milliseconds>` option.
-Default is 1500 ms. (Ubuntu's Notify OSD and GNOME Shell both ignore the expiration parameter.)

 ### Guide
 Clone this repository: `git clone https://github.com/hastinbe/i3-volume.git ~/i3-volume`

-Append the contents of the sample configuration files `i3volume-alsa.conf` or `i3volume-pulseaudio.conf` to your i3 config, such as `~/.config/i3/config`
+Append the contents of the sample configuration files `i3volume-alsa.conf` or `i3volume-pulseaudio.conf` to your i3 config, such as with the command `cat i3volume-pulseaudio.conf >> ~/.config/i3/config`

 Reload i3 configuration by pressing `mod+Shift+r`